 The biggest hurdle in finding a family doctor is finding one who is accepting new patients.
 There are several strategies you can employ to find a new doctor:

-- Ask at a Walk-in Clinic: I found my family doctor by asking doctors at a Walk-in Clinic in my neighbourhood if they knew any doctors who were accepting new patients.
+- Ask at a Walk-in Clinic: I found my family doctor by asking doctors at a Walk-in Clinic in my neighborhood if they knew any doctors who were accepting new patients.

 - Search online via the College of Physicians & Surgeons of British Columbia